Yandex Cloud

 The support cost for this solution includes:

-• Managed Service for Greenplum® cluster fee: Covers the use of computational resources allocated to hosts and disk storage (see Managed Service for Greenplum® pricing).
+• Greenplum® cluster fee: Use of computing resources allocated to hosts and disk space (see Yandex MPP Analytics for PostgreSQL pricing).

 • Fee for public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).

-• Transfer fee: Based on computational resource consumption and the total number of data rows transferred (see Data Transfer pricing).
+• Transfer fee: Use of computing resources and number of transferred data rows (see Data Transfer pricing).

 Getting startedGetting started